 Individual nutrition requirements will be determined by training load, specific athlete needs, training goals, body composition goals, health and adjustment for growth in younger athletes.
 Overall, training nutrition should focus on a combination of lean proteins for muscle repair and recovery with nutrient dense carbohydrate (appropriately timed for fuel).
 In addition, fruit, vegetables, nuts, seeds and wholegrains provide important vitamins and minerals, along with some healthy fats.

-A body composition with a relatively high muscle mass and lower body fat levels is ideal for tennis players for powerful shots, speed and agility.
+A body composition with relatively high muscle mass and lower body fat levels is ideal for tennis players for powerful shots, speed and agility.
 Excessive restriction is not useful as this can compromise performance – players with a desire to change their body composition should work closely with an Accredited Sports Dietitian to develop an individual plan.

 During training and matches, having fluids easily accessible and making the most of opportunities to drink will help to replace sweat losses.
+As individual athletes have unique fuelling and hydration requirements, it’s important to speak with an Accredited Sports Dietitian to determine appropriate fluids to consume.

 - Bircher muesli or porridge with fruit